p1

 Texting Amendment Proposed

 The House Transportation Committee voted yesterday to send the texting bill to the amendment process.
 If the amendment goes through, it would eliminate the emergency responder exception to the proposed texting while driving bill.
-See last week’s blog.
+See last week’s bl

 Read more